-- 1. Prepare your computer and software.
+- Prepare your computer and software.
 Ensure that your computer is connected to the mount.
 The CP1/2/3 will connect via a serial cable to the top serial port on the control box.
 The CP4 has multiple options from which to choose (see the Servo manual for explanations of the options).
 Check your computer's Device Manager to see which COM port number to choose for the software connection. - 2.
 Power up your Mount and the External Startup Screen will appear on the Keypad.
 This screen will check the mount every few seconds to see if the computer has sent it the location and time data it needs to complete the startup (initialization) process.
 It will patiently wait for the software connection. - 3.
 Connect to your mount in the computer software.
 Once you make the software connection to the mount, initialization via the computer will take place and the display on the Keypad will change to the Main Menu. - 4.
-Re-calibrate on a star.
+The Mount will now show the Main Menu and you are ready to use the Keypad or the computer.
 If your telescope was moved since last time you used it, you may need to re-calibrate on a star.
-Refer to "Auto-Start Sequence For Permanent, Polar-Aligned Mounts" in this manual for this procedure.
+Refer to "Auto-Start Sequence For Permanent, Polar-Aligned Mounts" in your GTO Keypad manual for this procedure.